 Native to China, and widely grown and used there for medicinal purposes, the eucommia tree (a type of rubber tree) and in particular its bark help support the kidneys and heart while promoting weight loss.

 By stimulating the body’s metabolic system, this herb, which is often consumed in China as tea after being ground into flakes or a powder, helps ward off metabolic syndrome, a group of health conditions based on waist circumference, blood sugar, blood pressure, and others that, together, can lead to diabetes and heart conditions.

 Fennel is known in holistic medicine as a remedy for certain abdominal issues, in addition to other uses in digestion, breathing, and immunity.
 This Chinese herb may work for weight loss by preventing the body’s accumulation of excess fat.
 In one study, drinking fennel tea also helped reduce appetite: Women who drank the fennel tea, compared to a control group, reported less hunger, felt fuller, and ate less afterward.

 Its seeds are also sold on their own, or ground into powders and capsules.
-It's found in WTHN's Gut Check, a digestive tonic based on an ancient Chinese remedy called Six Gentlemen.
+It's found in WTHN's Daily Digestion, a digestive tonic based on an ancient Chinese remedy called Six Gentlemen.

 10. Ginger Root (Sheng Jiang)

 With medicinal origins in ancient China and India, ginger has been used for millennia as an herbal tonic (and flavorful culinary ingredient).
 Research confirms that ginger can help reduce body weight, and in one study, was also shown to increase the number of muscle fibers and improve endurance during exercise.